This is page 7 of the story, “Living in Thailand” – the first page is HERE.

 Motorbikes here are more like fast mopeds.
 They can go much faster than a moped in the USA where they are limited to 50cc engines.
 Here they are typically 100-125cc.

 Recently Thailand began selling some Yamaha motorbikes (Mio) that are automatic.
 They are faster, smoother, and don’t require shifting at all.
 The result has been – I believe – that people go faster and are less cautious about driving than they were when they were shifting gears.
 Not sure, just a hunch.
-Suzuki, Honda and some others have come out with the automatic motorbikes now so we’ll see how it goes in the future as they bikes get faster and faster.
+Suzuki, Honda and some others have come out with the automatic motorbikes now so we’ll see how it goes in the future as their bikes get faster and faster.

 Oh, I almost forgot – there was a recent trip to the hospital for an overnight stay… you can read about that at my blog if you like.
 I ate a large scorpion for a video I was doing on “Gross Grub” in Thailand and I didn’t realize I had an allergy to some of the scorpion venom… or, that some of the venom was still active even after the beast was fried!
 Vern overnights at hospital after Scorpion snack >